Placement Testing in COMPASS

 - In addition, the ESL test and the Writing Essay test also play an important part in deciding the best placement for each student.
 ESL COMPASS test is administered to foreign students only, who have studied English as a second language.
 The test includes multiple-choice questions from reading, listening, and grammar and usage areas.
 The Writing Essay test includes a single writing task, which evaluates the candidates' abilities at writing detailed responses by taking a stance on a given position and providing supporting arguments for that position.

-Since, all tests included in the COMPASS placement testing are untimed; candidates are encouraged to complete the tests at their own timings, and are under no kind of pressure or time restrictions limiting their performance.
+Since, all tests included are untimed; candidates are encouraged to complete the tests at their own timings, and are under no kind of pressure or time restrictions limiting their performance.

-How Does COMPASS Placement Testing Helps Admission Authorities?
+How Does the Placement Testing Helps Admission Authorities?

 - As colleges expect and require a minimum level of expertise from entry-level college students, it is essential for them to understand the level of aspiring applicants and measure their college-readiness.
-COMPASS placement testing is a tool they can rely on for this purpose.
+This testing is a tool they can rely on for this purpose.

-- The COMPASS placement testing includes different topic and skill tests so that students’ abilities in various areas can be evaluated and they can be placed in the best courses accordingly.
+- The COMPASS includes different topic and skill tests so that students’ abilities in various areas can be evaluated and they can be placed in the best courses accordingly.

 - The subject areas covered and the questions included in each test are carefully chosen and designed to cover all essential areas/skill sets as required for college-level studies.
 Thus, the test scores are a great help for colleges in placing students.

-It can be very well said conclusively that the COMPASS placement testing is a tool designed after much thought and deliberation to fit the purpose of college placements and admissions.
+It can be very well said conclusively that this testing is a tool designed after much thought and deliberation to fit the purpose of college placements and admissions.

 Terms and Conditions